 SFF) Nowadays you are working in the field of visual effects for films like KUNG FU PANDA or ROCK DOG, which are digitally processed.
 Can you tell us how the field of matte painting has changed compared to the 80s and 90s?
 How much has the traditional work of matte painting changed with regard to the new tools?

-J.G.)
+C.G.)
 I worked on Kung Fu Panda in 2008 and Rock Dog in 2016 .
 It is now 2024.
-There is no Traditional matte painting anymore.
+There is no traditional matte painting anymore.
 The computer has changed everything.
 I did recently paint one traditional matte painting for” Skeleton Crew”

 A new Disney Star Wars chapter coming out in November on the Disney channel.
 It looks great too!
 The only reason why I was asked to paint a matte painting for this production was because the Director and writer are fans of practical FX.